UNINETTSigma2/documentation/faq/migration2saga.md

 ## Current (major) differences of Saga

-*  **NO backup of any file system, neither $HOME, $USERWORK, project folders - please, backup important data yourself until we've implemented it!**
+*  **NO backup of any file system, neither $HOME, shared folders, project folders - please, backup important data yourself until we've implemented it!**
 *  **NIRD storage is not mounted on Saga's login nodes!**
 *  **Quota/disk usage policies are not enforced yet!
 We strongly recommend to not use more!**